manlikesolomon/Stock-Price-Anaysis-and-Prediction/README.md

 ## Machine Learning Model

 We have developed a machine learning model for predicting whether Tesla's stock price will rise or fall on the next trading day.
-The model is built using [mention the libraries or frameworks], and its performance is evaluated using various metrics such as accuracy, precision, recall, and F1-score.
+The model is built using python's Scikit-learn library, and its performance is evaluated using various metrics such as accuracy, precision, recall, and F1-score.
 We also discuss strategies for model validation and potential improvements.

 ## Usage